TomLent1/GHScrunch/README.md

 - Rationale for classification

 The Classification field may contain any of the following things:
-- A GHS category number and/or name, which depends on criteria set out specifically for each hazard class.
+- A GHS classification - i.e., a category number and/or name specific to the hazard class.
 - "Not Classified" - This means that the available evidence did not meet the hazard criteria.
 - "Classification not possible" - This means that there were no data with which to evaluate the substance.
 Different from "Not classified."
 - "Not applicable" - Classification criteria are not applicable to this substance.

-The hazard statement could be informative, but I still need to figure out what to do with them.
+The hazard statement fields could be informative, but I still need to figure out what to do with them.

 ### Republic of Korea: GHS Classifications ###